twl8n/esp32-streaming-cam-ota/README.md

 arduino-cli compile -v -e --no-color --fqbn esp32:esp32:esp32cam --build-property build.partitions=min_spiffs --build-property upload.maximum_size=3145728 .
 ```

 Interestingly, my camweb1 sketch was able to do OTA after successfully uploading BasicOTA to the ESP32.
 This suggested that the problem was in the build/configuration, not the code.
-OTA only change the .ino.bin, and not the entire filesystem on the ESP32.
+OTA only changes the .ino.bin, and not the entire filesystem on the ESP32.

 The error below was caused by wrong partitions, then by cached partitions.
 Fix: use min_spiffs and compile with `--clean`